Understanding Intrinsic Robustness Using Label Uncertainty: Incorporating Label Uncertainty in Intrinsic Robustness

 \begin{definition}[Label Uncertainty] Let $(\cX,\mu)$ be the input probability space and $\cY=\{1,2,\ldots,k\}$ be the complete set of class labels.
 Suppose $c:\cX\rightarrow\cY$ is a concept function that assigns each input $\bx$ a label $y\in\cY$.
 Assume $\eta:\cX\rightarrow[0,1]^{k}$ is the underlying label distribution function, where $[\eta(\bx)]_y$ represents the description degree of $y$ to $\bx$.
 For any subset $\cE\in\pow{(\cX)}$ with measure $\mu(\cE)>0$, the \emph{label uncertainty} ($\LU$) of $\cE$ with respect to $(\cX, \mu)$, $c(\cdot)$ and $\eta(\cdot)$ is defined as:

 \end{definition} We define $\LU(\cE; \mu, c, \eta)$ as the average label uncertainty for all the examples that fall into $\cE$, where $1 - [\eta(\bx)]_{c(\bx)} + \max_{y' \neq c(\bx)} [\eta(\bx)]_{y'}$ represents the label uncertainty of a single example $\{\bx, c(\bx)\}$.
 The range of label uncertainty is $[0,2]$.
 For a single input, label uncertainty of $0$ suggests the assigned label fully captures the underlying label distribution; label uncertainty of $1$ means there are other classes as likely to be the ground-truth label as the assigned label; label uncertainty of $2$ means the input is mislabeled and there is a different label that represents the ground-truth label.
+Based on the notion of label uncertainty, we study the following constrained concentration problem:

-State-of-the-art classification models are expected to more frequently misclassify inputs with large label uncertainty, as there is more discrepancy between their assigned labels and the underlying label distribution (see Section \ref{sec:exp} for empirical evidence for this for CIFAR-10).
-Thus, to obtain a more realistic intrinsic robustness limit, we propose the following constrained concentration problem:
+where $\gamma\in[0,2]$ is a constant.
+When $\gamma$ is set as zero, \eqref{eq:opt concentration label uncertainty} simplifies to the standard concentration of measure problem.
+In this work, we set the value of $\gamma$ to roughly represent the label uncertainty of the error region of state-of-the-art classifiers for the given classification problem.

-where $\gamma\in[0,2]$ is a constant that will be determined based on the given classification problem.
-When $\gamma$ is set as zero, \eqref{eq:opt concentration label uncertainty} degenerates to the standard concentration of measure problem.
+Theorem \ref{thm:connection new}, proven in Appendix \ref{sec:proof connection new}, shows how \eqref{eq:opt concentration label uncertainty} captures the intrinsic robustness limit with respect to the set of imperfect classifiers whose error region label uncertainty is at least $\gamma$.